jasonKercher/fql/README.md

 ### Library

+The `fql` program was designed to work within a shell environment, however, it can also be utilized as a library.
+In fact, the `fql` program is really just a thin wrapper for `fql_exec` library function.
 Here is a quick example of how to use the library API:

 ```c
 #include <stdlib.h>